Shelling

 Sea glass

-is manmade glass that has wound up in the ocean, tumbled and
+Sea glass is manmade glass that has wound up in the ocean,

-smoothed by the water and sand, creating small pieces of
+tumbled and smoothed by the water and sand, creating small

-smooth and beautifully frosted glass.
-More common colors of
+pieces of smooth and beautifully frosted glass.
+More common

-sea glass include, brown, green and clear or white, originating from
+colors of sea glass include, brown, green and clear or

-beer and wine bottles, windows and old Clorox bottles.
+white, originating from beer and wine bottles, windows and

 Rare sea glass colors include red, yellow, orange sea foam